Ken Todd (entrepreneur)

 Ken Todd is a British-American entrepreneur and restaurateur.
 He is married to Lisa Vanderpump.
 The couple have co-owned multiple restaurants, including Pump Restaurant, SUR Restaurant & Lounge, Tom Tom, and Villa Blanca.

 Early life

 Todd was born in the United Kingdom.

 Career

 Todd and his wife Lisa Vanderpump have owned multiple restaurants together, including Pump Restaurant, SUR Restaurant & Lounge, Tom Tom, and Villa Blanca.
 In 2025, the couple reached a settlement with former employees of Pump.

 Todd produced the album Pump Sessions for James Kennedy of Vanderpump Rules.

 Personal life

 Todd was previously married to Pamela Todd.
 The couple were together for approximately two years and had a son Warren in 1966.

 Todd and Vanderpump got married in 1982.
 The couple have two children together: Pandora and Max.
+Max is adopted.